OWASP/pytm/README.md

 A Pythonic framework for threat modeling

-For the security practitioner: add threats to the Threat object:
+For the security practitioner, add threats to the Threat object:

 ```python
 Threats = {